 The positive aspects of gambling are not limited to economics.
 The socializing that gambling promotes have benefited many European countries, and this internationalization has helped other cultures too.
 For example, Hong Kong owes its prominence and “melting pot” character partly to a sizeable gaming industry.

-Potential Benefits of Legalized Gambling
+Benefits of Legalized Sports Betting

 Adding to that total is money currently being wagered illegally.
 The AGS estimates that well over $100 billion is now going to illicit gambling operations.
 Bringing in just a fraction of this amount represents a significant growth of future tax dollars.